Adgo-Simranjit/hackathon-app-enpowering-brockers/README.md

    - Set up environment variables for Exact API keys and endpoints.

 3. **Run the Agent**
-   - Build and launch the C# application.
+   - Build and launch the .NET Core WebAPI that connects with the custom AI Agent.
    - Ensure MCP server is running and connected to Exact APIs.
+   - Build and run the Angular application for the UI.
+   - Confirm that the Angular app communicates with the WebAPI and MCP server for orchestrating Exact API calls.

 4. **Test the Workflow**
+   - Sample prompt: Get policy {policyreference}
-   - Use sample policy.
+   - Use sample policy: HackathonTest

 ## 🧠 Key Architecture & Design Decisions
 - **MCP Server as Middleware**: Chosen to decouple the agent from Exact, allowing modular orchestration and simplified API management.